MicrosoftDocs/azure-stack-docs/azure-stack/partner/azure-stack-vaas-validate-oem-package.md

 ---
-title: Validate original equipment manufacturer (OEM) packages in Azure Stack Hub Validation as a Service
+title: Validate OEM packages
+titleSuffix: Azure Stack Hub
-description: Learn how to validate original equipment manufacturer (OEM) packages with Validation as a Service.
+description: Learn how to validate OEM packages with Azure Stack Hub validation as a service.
 author: mattbriggs
 ms.topic: tutorial
 ms.date: 11/11/2019
 ms.author: mabrigg
 ms.reviewer: johnhas
 ms.lastreviewed: 11/11/2019
 ROBOTS: NOINDEX

 # Intent: As a < type of user >, I want < what? > so that < why? >